Blake Richards: Federal politics

 Richards was elected in the 2008 federal election and re-elected in the 2011, 2015, 2019, 2021, and 2025 federal elections.

 Richards is currently the Shadow Minister for Veterans Affairs.
 He previously served as Chief Opposition Whip, Official Opposition Shadow Minister for Small Business, Export Promotion and Tourism.
 In the 41st Parliament, Richards chaired the Parliamentary Tourism Caucus and the House of Commons' Standing Committee on Aboriginal Affairs and Northern Development and the Special Committee on Co-operatives.
 He has also been a member of the committees on Finance; International Trade; Public Safety and National Security; Procedure and House Affairs; Canadian Heritage; Agriculture; and Transport, Infrastructure and Communities.

 Through the Rocky Mountain Hockey Challenge, Richards has raised $360,000 for regional groups that assist victims of crime.

 In 2010, Richards spearheaded a national petition that called for changes to the national pardons system after it was revealed that convicted sex offender Graham James had received a pardon in 2007 for his offences.
 The petition attracted thousands of supporters from across Canada and in June 2010, Bill C-23A, an act to limit pardons for serious crimes, received Royal Assent.

 In October 2011, Richards introduced Private Member's Bill C-309 in the House of Commons.
 It received Royal Assent in June 2013.
 As a result, it is now an offence under the Criminal Code of Canada to wear a mask or to otherwise conceal one's identity during a riot or an unlawful assembly.

 On November 30, 2017, House of Commons Speaker Geoff Regan ordered that Richards be removed from the House for "excessive heckling" following three repeated warnings.

 In 2018, Richards' Motion 110, directing the Human Resources Committee to study the impact of pregnancy and infant loss on parents, was supported unanimously in the House of Commons.

 Richards has three times been recognized as the Hardest Working and Best Constituency MP in The Hill Times Annual Politically Savvy Survey and has been recognized with a Canadian Tourism Award for his work in Parliament on behalf of the tourism industry.

 Richards says his priority as a representative is to be "focused on being a strong voice for the people of Airdrie–Cochrane—bringing their priorities, values, and concerns straight to the heart of Parliament."

+He was elected vice chair of the Canadian House of Commons Standing Committee on Veterans Affairs in the 45th Canadian Parliament in 2025.